Graceland Cemetery (Washington, D.C.): Disbursement of funds

 The Graceland Cemetery Association put the cemetery up for sale on June 14, 1899.
 But there were no immediate offers for the land.
 Some individuals who made down payments on burial plots at Graceland Cemetery were still demanding their money back.
-But Benjamin Meeds, the cemetery association's secretary, pointed out that the congressional legislation only allowed payments to be made to lotholders—not those who had made down payments but had never finished purchasing their lots.
+But Benjamin Meeds, the cemetery association's secretary, pointed out that the congressional legislation only allowed payments to be made to lot holders—not those who had made down payments but had never finished purchasing their lots.
 Meeds said he regretted that these individuals, many of them poor, would lose their down payments.
 But the law did not permit otherwise.

 Identifying lotholders proved to be a difficult and time-consuming process.
-It was not until January 9, 1913, that the board of directors first advertised their willingness to distribute the proceeds from the sale of land to the lotholders.
-But there was still concern that not all lotholders had been identified.
+It was not until January 9, 1913, that the board of directors first advertised their willingness to distribute the proceeds from the sale of land to the lot holders.
+But there was still concern that not all lot holders had been identified.
 Board members Seymour W. Tullock, Benjamin N. Meeds, Clarence J. Norment, William Tindall, and Odell S. Smith asked Justice Job Barnard of the D.C.
 Supreme Court for help.
 The trustees, they said, had made an effort to distribute the proceeds, but were unable to determine who the $115,248.65 should go to.
 Justice Barnard appointed an auditor to receive claims and make the disbursements.

 With the cemetery's affairs in the hands of the auditor, the board of directors dissolved.